aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_improver.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If your Improver depends on the discrete versions of a package, the package managers' VersionAPI located at :file:`vulnerabilites/package_managers.py` could come in handy.
-You'll need to instantiate the relevant ``VersionAPI`` in the improver's constructor and use it later in the implemented methods.
+You will need to instantiate the relevant ``VersionAPI`` in the improver's constructor and use it later in the implemented methods.
 See an already implemented improver (NginxBasicImprover) for an example usage.